What is included with a BenchPro™ ESD workbench system? (From the BenchPro FAQ with additionl infomation added by KroyTech)

 BenchPro ESD work benches are not connected electrically to the floor.
 We use isolative floor glides, so static charges will pass only through the grounding system provided.

-BenchPro only uses the best ESD laminates in the industry.
-Both Nevamar and BenchPro's equivalent LisStat ESD laminates are available: Only Nevamar uses a patented design which controls the static dissipation rate to meet all American National Standards Institute (ANSI)/ESD Association S20.20 and Federal GSA ESD standards.
-These laminates carry the static charge across an exclusive center layer of carbon which is just below the surface color layer.
-Nevamar's use of this center carbon layer insures years of dependable use.
-BenchPro's LisStat is a thoroughly tested equivalent.
-Over the years, we have tested all inexpensive "ESD laminates" made in countries all over the world and found in each case that their ESD properties degraded.
-Because of their carbon core technologies, Nevamar and LisStat retain their electrical properties for many years.
+BenchPro ESD laminate is the best in the industry.
+LisStat ESD laminate controls the static dissipation rate to meet all American National Standards Institute (ANSI)/ESD Association S20.20 and Federal GSA ESD standards.
+LisStat ESD laminate carries the static charge across a center carbon sheet layer which is just below the surface color layer.
+This center carbon layer insures years of dependable use.
+Over the years, we have tested all inexpensive non-carbon-based "ESD laminates" made in countries all over the world and found in every case that their ESD properties degraded over time, especially with regular washing.
+Because of LisStat's carbon core technology the laminate retains its electrical properties for many years.

 All of our customers have been extremely pleased with BenchPro's quick warranty replacement practice.